-- (a) Coordinate with other responsible units to ensure that local sexual harassment and sexual violence prevention education and training programs are offered and provided as required by the Policy; - (b) Disseminate the Policy widely to the University community; - (c) Provide educational materials to promote compliance with the Policy and familiarity with local reporting procedures; - (d) Train University employees responsible for reporting or responding to reports of sexual harassment; - (e) Provide prompt and effective response to reports of sexual harassment or sexual violence in accordance with the Policy; - (f) Maintain records of reports of sexual harassment and sexual violence at the location and actions taken in response to reports, including records of investigations, voluntary resolutions, and disciplinary action, as appropriate; and - (g) Identify and address any patterns or systemic problems that arise during the review of sexual harassment and sexual violence complaints.
+- (a) Coordinate with other responsible units to ensure that local sexual harassment and sexual violence prevention education and training programs are offered and provided as required by the Policy; - (b) Disseminate the Policy widely to the University community;

+- (c) Provide educational materials to promote compliance with the Policy and familiarity with local reporting procedures; - (d) Train University employees responsible for reporting or responding to reports of sexual harassment; - (e) Provide prompt and effective response to reports of sexual harassment or sexual violence in accordance with the Policy; - (f) Maintain records of reports of sexual harassment and sexual violence at the location and actions taken in response to reports, including records of investigations, voluntary resolutions, and disciplinary action, as appropriate; and - (g) Identify and address any patterns or systemic problems that arise during the review of sexual harassment and sexual violence complaints.

-B. Procedures for Reporting and Responding to Reports of Sexual Harassment or Sexual Violence subject to the Policy.
+B. Procedures for Reporting and Responding to Reports of Sexual Harassment or Sexual Violence

+All members of the University community are encouraged to contact the Title IX Officer (Sexual Harassment Officer) if they observe or encounter conduct that may be subject to the Policy.
 This includes conduct by employees, students, or third parties.
 Reports of sexual harassment or sexual violence may be brought to the Title IX Officer (Sexual Harassment Officer), or to any manager, supervisor, or other designated employee responsible for responding to reports of sexual harassment or sexual violence.
 If the person to whom harassment normally would be reported is the individual accused of harassment, reports may be made to another manager, supervisor, or designated employee.
 Managers, supervisors, and designated employees are required to notify the Title IX Officer (Sexual Harassment Officer) or other appropriate official designated to review and investigate sexual harassment complaints when a report is received.